Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

    +---- { "Greetings, " }
 ```

-Now that we know that expression trees represent the logical structure of an expression, what can we do with it?
-Or, more importantly, how can we obtain it in the first place?
+As you can see, at the highest level we have the ternary conditional operator which is itself made up of other expressions, which are made up of other expressions, and so on.
+The relationship between individual components is hierarchical, resembling an upside-down tree.

+Although it's inherently obvious to us as humans, in order to interpret this representation programmatically, we need a special data structure.
+This data structure is what we call an _expression tree_.

 ## Constructing expression trees manually

-In C#, expression trees can be used in either of two directions: we can create them directly via an API and then compile them into runtime instructions, or we can disassemble them from supplied lambda expressions and analyze them.
-We will start by looking at the first one.
+In C#, expression trees can be used in either of two directions: we can create them directly via an API and then compile them into runtime instructions, or we can disassemble them from supplied lambda expressions.
+In this part of the article we will focus on the first one.

 The framework offers us with an API to construct expression trees through the [`Expression`](https://docs.microsoft.com/en-us/dotnet/api/system.linq.expressions.expression) class located in the `System.Linq.Expressions` namespace.
 It exposes various factory methods that can be used to produce expressions of different types.